qt3uw/qt3softwaredocs/README.md

 #### Programmatic Usage

-Potentially more useful are the high level software objects that interact with the hardware and provide methods for data acquisition.
+Potentially more useful than the GUIs are the high level software objects that interact with the hardware and provide methods for data acquisition.
 This will support long running or more advanced experiments.
 These mid- and high-level objects found in the following examples are also used as the foundational pieces for the GUI applications.
+These high level objects are useful within Jupyter notebooks, allowing the experimenter full control and visualization.

 * [CWODMR](https://github.com/gadamc/qt3-utils/blob/main/examples/default_cwodmr.ipynb)
 * [Pulsed-ODMR](https://github.com/gadamc/qt3-utils/blob/main/examples/default_podmr.ipynb)